 'Bradley and Barney Walsh: Breaking Dad' season 4 air date

-Bradley and Barney Walsh: Breaking Dad season 4 begins on ITV on Monday 17 January 2022 then running weekly at the same time.
+Bradley and Barney Walsh: Breaking Dad season 4 begins on ITV on Monday 17 January 2022 with episodes then running weekly at the same time.
 Each episode will also later appear on ITV Hub.
-We haven't any news on a worldwide release date yet but will update if we hear.
+We haven't any news on a worldwide release date yet but we will update if we hear.

 Is there a trailer for 'Bradley and Barney Walsh: Breaking Dad' season 4?